Polio in Pakistan: 21st century

 In March 2001, about 27 million children were vaccinated across the country in the hope that Pakistan could be virus-free by the end of that year.
 As of 2004, when there were 30 million children in Pakistan under five, about 200,000 health workers were required for a vaccination campaign that was carried out eight times a year.
 A documentary, Polio True Stories, was aired on several television channels to make people aware of the problems facing people affected by the disease.

 Opposition to the polio vaccination program by militant groups continues to thwart the success of eradication efforts.
 In 2014, the number of polio cases reached 306, the highest it has been since 2000.

 In August 2015, the country launched an injectable polio vaccine intended to treat four million children and bring Pakistan closer to its goal of eradication by 2016.
 While the new vaccine is pricier than the traditional oral polio vaccine (OPV) and requires that a doctor or nurse administer it, the injection needs only one dose, not repeated doses, to generate immunity.

 In April 2019, over 25,000 children were rushed to the hospital during a mass panic over the spread of false rumors that the polio vaccine causes fainting and vomiting.

-In June 2022, officials believed that a new outbreak was the cause of some health workers helping parents avoid vaccinations by falsely marking a child’s fingers, indicating they have been vaccinated for polio when they have not.
+In June 2022, officials believed that a new outbreak was caused by some health workers helping parents avoid vaccinations by falsely marking a child's fingers, indicating they have been vaccinated for polio while remaining unvaccinated.